Housing Delivery Test and Action Plan

 - Where housing delivery falls below 75% of the local authority’s housing requirement, the NPPFs presumption in favour of sustainable development (paragraph 11 of the NPPF) will apply in decision-taking.

 It should be noted that these consequences apply concurrently.
 For example, if the local planning authority falls below 85% of its housing delivery target, then an ‘Housing Action Plan’ should be produced, as well as the application of a 20% buffer on its five year housing land supply position.
 The consequences will continue to apply until the next HDT measurement is published.
-The latest HDT measurements for Wealden District Council are outlined below.
+The latest HDT measurement for Wealden District Council is outlined below.

 2021 Housing Delivery Test Measurement